PEDSnet/new_site_onboarding_dq/README.md

 	* !python3 -m pip install psycopg2-binary
 	* !python3 -m pip install jinja2

-4. Run cells 2 - 5 of main.ipynb to calculate results.
-Execution time will be dependent on how many tables you are testing as well as the size of your local data (number of patients, etc.)
+4. Run cells 2 - 4 of main.ipynb to create output tables and calculate metrics to populate the output tables.
+Execution time will be dependent on how many tables you are testing as well as the size of your local data (number of patients, etc.).

+5. Once step 4 is completed, run cell 5 (Export Results) to export the output metric tables as a zip file of csvs.
+The zip file will be named the same as the "version" you specified.
+Submit this output file back to the PEDSnet DCC.